ncatlab/nlab-content/pages/392.md

 * Similarly, [[noncommutative geometry]] is really about _not necessarily commutative_ or _possibly non-commutative_ geometry.
 In fact, many tools developed in "non-commutative geometry" are also useful tools in ordinary commutative geometry.

 * A [[star-autonomous category|*-autonomous category]] is not an [[autonomous category]], but the reverse is almost true: a *symmetric* autonomous (a.k.a. [[compact closed category|compact closed]]) category is a fairly special case of a $*$-autonomous one.
-This red herring is apparently an accident of history: at the time *-autonomous categories were invented, "autonomous category" was sometimes used to mean a [[closed monoidal category]], of which *-autonomous categories are indeed a special case, but nowadays that usage has mostly disappeared.
+This red herring is apparently an accident of history: at the time $*$-autonomous categories were invented, "autonomous category" was sometimes used to mean a [[closed monoidal category]], of which $*$-autonomous categories are indeed a special case, but nowadays that usage has mostly disappeared.

 * A [[linearly distributive category]] has essentially nothing to do with a [[distributive category]].